 STATE OF NEW YORK

 DIVISION OF TAX APPEALS

 In the Matter of the Petition

-of DETERMINATION DTA NO. 830894
+DETERMINATION of : DTA NO. 830999

-BRAD MAPP :
+RICARDO BERROSPI

-Petitioner, Brad Mapp, filed a petition in protest of his 2021 School Tax Relief credit.
-On July 21, 2023, the Division of Tax Appeals issued to petitioner a notice of intent to dismiss petition pursuant to 20 NYCRR 3000.9 (a) (4).
+Petitioner, Ricardo Berrospi, filed a petition in protest of his 2021 School Tax Relief credit.
+On July 28, 2023, the Division of Tax Appeals issued to petitioner a notice of intent to dismiss petition pursuant to 20 NYCRR 3000.9 (a) (4).
 The Division of Taxation, appearing by Amanda Hiller, Esq.
 (Christopher O'Brien, Esq., of counsel), submitted a letter in opposition to the dismissal.
-Petitioner did not submit a response by October 5, 2023, which date commenced the 90-day period for the issuance of this determination.
+Petitioner did not submit a response by October 12, 2023, which date commenced the 90-day period for the issuance of this determination.

 After due consideration of the entire record in this matter, Donna M. Gardiner, Supervising Administrative Law Judge, renders the following determination.

+ISSUE

+Whether the Division of Tax Appeals has subject matter jurisdiction over the petition.

+FINDINGS OF FACT

+- Petitioner, Ricardo Berrospi, filed a petition with the Division of Tax Appeals on June 10, 2022.
+The petition challenges a notice of disallowance (notice) of a 2021 School Tax Relief (STAR) credit.

+- 2. The STAR credit was disallowed on the basis that:

-ISSUE Whether the Division of Tax Appeals has subject matter jurisdiction over the petition.
-FINDINGS OF FACT - Petitioner, Brad Mapp, filed a petition with the Division of Tax Appeals on March The petition challenges a notice of disallowance (notice) of a 2021 School Tax Relief (STAR) credit. - 2.
-The STAR credit was disallowed on the basis that petitioner failed to "demonstrate that the property was the primary residence of any of the owners."
-3. The notice was issued on March 2, 2022, from the Office of Real Property Tax Services (ORPTS) - 5310-PDL of the Division of Taxation (Division).
+"You received the benefit of a STAR exemption on another property.
+You cannot receive a check for the STAR credit in the same year that you received the benefit of the STAR exemption.
+You can verify that your property received the STAR exemption by reviewing the school tax bill for the property.
+A married couple can receive STAR for only one residence, unless legally separated." - 3.
+The notice was issued on March 24, 2022, from the Office of Real Property Tax Services (ORPTS) 5310-PDL of the Division of Taxation (Division).
 On the face of the notice is a property key, a property description and a confirmation number that begins with the letters STEX.
 No explanation is provided as to what that confirmation number relates to.
-The notice provides two options for filing a protest: either by filing a request for conciliation conference with the Division's Bureau of Conciliation and Mediation Services or by filing a petition with the Division of Tax Appeals.
-4. The notice also states that:
+On its face, the notice provides two options for filing a protest: either by filing a request for conciliation conference with the Division's Bureau of Conciliation and Mediation Services or by filing a petition with the Division of Tax Appeals. - 4.
+The notice also states that:

 "[y]ou may appear on your own behalf or have an authorized representative present your case for review.
 An authorized representative must have a completed power of attorney form on file with the department.
 You can get Form POA-1, Power of Attorney, on our website at www.tax.ny.gov (search: poa)."
-A review of the website specifically addresses the initial notification from ORPTS when it informs a property owner that they are ineligible for a STAR credit as follows: "To be eligible to receive a check for the STAR credit, your property must be the primary residence of one of the owners.
-If you received this letter (Form RP-5310-DLPR), you registered for the STAR credit but we are unable to confirm this property is the primary residence of any of the owners.
-Therefore, you are not eligible for the STAR credit on this property.
+5. Petitioner attached, to his petition, a copy of form RP-5310-DPLR, issued to him, dated August 31, 2001.
+This form contains the following instructions: "To be eligible to receive a check for the 2021 STAR credit, your property must be the primary residence of one of the owners.
+You registered with the New York State Department of Taxation and Finance for the School Tax Relief (STAR) credit.
+However, we are unable to confirm this property is the primary residence of any of the owners.
+Therefore, we intend to deny you a 2021 STAR credit on this property.
 What to do next You do not need to do anything unless you disagree.
-If you disagree, within 30 days send us: - a copy of this letter, - a brief letter of explanation, and - a copy of at least two documents to confirm that the property is your primary residence.
-Fax or mail this information to us.
+If you disagree, within 30 days of the date of this notice, send us: - a copy of this letter, - a brief letter of explanation, and - a copy of at least two documents to confirm that the property is your primary residence -3- Fax or mail this information to us.

--3-

-Fax: 518-435-8634
+Fax: 518-435-8634 Mail:

-Mail: